MS Mechanical Engineering

 Accelerated BS/MS

-This program will be initiated while undergraduates are completing the BS degree in engineering and is intended for outstanding engineering undergraduates who have worked with a thesis advisor during their undergraduate studies.
-For this program, graduate student coursework will begin in the students’ fourth year of undergraduate study and be completed with one academic year of study beyond the bachelor’s degree.
-It is anticipated that a full year of study beyond completion of undergraduate engineering requirements will be required to complete this program.
-Engineering students may apply to the program after completion of a minimum of 80 eligible undergraduate credit hours, and can enter the program after completion of a minimum of 95 eligible undergraduate credit hours (a minimum of 128 credit hours is required for the bachelor of science in engineering degree).
-The minimum GPA at the time of admission and entry to the program is 3.5.
+This program is designed for advanced undergraduate engineering students who complete their bachelor’s degree requirements ahead of schedule.
+Graduate coursework typically begins in the fourth year of undergraduate study and is completed with one additional year of study beyond the bachelor’s degree.
+It is expected that students will need a full academic year beyond the completion of undergraduate requirements to finish the program.
+Students in the accelerated program may choose either the thesis or nonthesis track.
+Engineering students may apply after completing a minimum of 80 eligible undergraduate credit hours and may formally enter the program upon completing at least 95 credit hours (with 125 credit hours required for the Bachelor of Science in Engineering degree).
+A minimum GPA of 3.0 is required at both the time of application and entry into the program.

 Contact